 Quickstart: Use your own notebook server to get started with Azure Machine Learning

-This quickstart uses your own Python environment and Jupyter Notebook Server to get started with Azure Machine Learning service.
-For a quickstart with no SDK installation, see Quickstart: Use a cloud-based notebook server to get started with Azure Machine Learning
+Use your own Python environment and Jupyter Notebook Server to get started with Azure Machine Learning service.
+For a quickstart with no SDK installation, see Quickstart: Use a cloud-based notebook server to get started with Azure Machine Learning.

 View a video version of this quickstart:

 If you don’t have an Azure subscription, create a free account before you begin.
 Try the free or paid version of Azure Machine Learning service today.